ReddingSoftware/Webapp3/README.md

 # Webapp3

 This is a way for people to convert their old webapp2 classes to make them work with python3 using Flask

+You can view the source code at https://github.com/ReddingSoftware/Webapp3 The github version is a complete program to demonstrate usage.
+If you are downloading from github you only need the webapp3.py file.

-You can also install using pip3 install webapp3-flask==0.1.0
+You can install this module using pip3 install webapp3-flask

-If you are doing a pip install it is recommended that you install it using pip3 install  -r requirements.txt and listing webapp3-flask==0.1.0 in your requirements.txt
+You also need to list the latest version in your requirements.txt For Google App Engine you also need to pip install it to your lib file using pip3 install -t lib -r requirements.txt

 Also, if you pip install you must use:

-import webapp3

-from webapp3.webapp3 import *
+from webapp3 import *

 or

-import webapp3

-from webapp3.webapp3 import Response,BaseHandler, RequestHandler,webapp2,webappGet,webappPost
+from webapp3 import BaseHandler,webapp2,RequestHandler,webappGet,webappPost

-Here is a quick YouTube video demonstrating how to use this https://youtu.be/_zWU9e2V8WQ
+Here is a quick YouTube video demonstrating how to use this module https://youtu.be/P_B1Mu9p0cg